 This charity purely funds cutting edge research into secondary breast cancer.
 They fund long term research projects, provide grants for shorter projects and fund fellowships at Oxford University.
 All research projects involve looking at the spread of breast cancer.
 They are looking at three main areas – researching new treatments for SBC, ways to detect SBC earlier, and whether there are ways to reduce the risk of developing SBC.
 Of course, they have necessary overheads and admin costs, which vary from year to year, and which they strive to keep to a minimum.
 (Information received directly from Against Breast Cancer for the purpose of this post).

-To donate to Against Breast Cancer Care, follow this link to the donation page on their website.
+To donate to Against Breast Cancer, follow this link to the donation page on their website.

 Breast Cancer Now is the largest UK charity involved in research.
 They also provide information about the disease which raises awareness and helps those with the disease to understand it better.

-For every £1 donated, at least 50p will be spent purely on funding breast cancer research in the UK and Ireland; 10p will be spent on raising awareness of the disease; 30p will represent fundraising costs; and 10p goes on infrastructure costs.
 Questions are often asked as to what proportion of research funding goes on primary versus secondary breast cancer.
 This is a very difficult question to answer.
 They fund many research projects and these are grouped into the categories ‘treatments’, ‘risk and prevention’ and ‘secondary cancer’.
 However, projects in all categories can include research that might be potentially applied to secondary cancer (even if it does not fall explicitly in the ‘secondary cancer’ category).
-See further information on their website for a list of their current research projects and page 29 of their 2016/17 financial report to see how much was given in grants to each of these research projects (but note that it fluctuates each year).(Information received directly from Breast Cancer Now for the purpose of this post).
+See further information on their website for a list of their current research projects.

 Website Breast Cancer Now